 There are tons of other examples of different kinds of sand, both in texture and in color.
 But the explanation is always the same: they are like that because they are, essentially, very tiny particles of a local mineral that presents those characteristics.

-Now that you know what sand is broadly speaking, is easy to imagine what is the main difference between paver sand and play sand.
+Now that you know what sand is, broadly speaking, it is easy to imagine the main difference between paver sand and play sand.

 The play sand goes through a filtering process to get rid of any minerals that can be harmful to humans, while the paver sand does not worry about that.
 But both of them can still be altered, either chemically or mechanically.